Skip to Content

 Pad Pak (Thai Vegetable Stir Fry)

-• Garlic: I suggest using three cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.
+• Garlic: I suggest using three fresh garlic cloves, but measure with your heart.

-• Vegetables: We use a classic combination of stir fry vegetables like broccoli, carrots, snap peas, red bell peppers, mushrooms, and baby corn.
-If you’re pressed for time, use a frozen bag of mixed vegetables and prepare them with the pad pak sauce in the recipe card.
-If using frozen vegetables, drain the pan halfway through since the vegetables will release water as they defrost and cook.
+• Vegetables: We use a classic combination of stir-fried vegetables like broccoli florets, carrots, snap peas (snow peas), red bell peppers, mushrooms, and baby corn.
+If you are in a rush, use a frozen bag of mixed vegetables and prepare them with the pad pak sauce in this recipe.
+If using frozen vegetables, drain the pan halfway since they will release water as they defrost and cook.

-• Stir Fry Sauce: Our homemade sauce combines soy sauce, oyster sauce, and Maggi Liquid Seasoning; finish it with a pop of sugar that helps the sauce coat the vegetables and sweetens the overall dish.
+• Stir Fry Sauce: My homemade sauce combines soy sauce, oyster sauce, and rice vinegar; finish it with a pop of sugar that helps the sauce coat the vegetables and sweetens the overall dish.
+If you’re not a fan of sugar, use honey or maple syrup.

 The full recipe with measurements is in the recipe card below.